 You won’t find a faster, more responsive keyboard than the Huntsman Elite.
 Razer have plugged years of research and innovation into this premium keyboards that redefines precision and speed, thanks to Razer’s new Opto-Mechanical Switch technology.

 These switches have an optical light sensor inside, so when you press a key a receiver is activated by the light signal actuating your command instantly.
 Designed primarily as a gaming keyboard and excelling as such, it also delivers an equally incredible typing experience – the keys are super light and balanced but you still get that reassuring clicky feedback.

 The icing on the cake is the Huntsman Elite’s durability – as the optical actuation provides less physical contact, so you can expect durability of up to 100 million keystrokes – about double that of other premium offerings.
 One of the very best keyboards on the market today.

-When it comes to using a Mac, it makes a lot of sense to stick with Apple accessories - so it’s a good thing the Apple Magic Keyboard is such a great choice.
+When it comes to using a Mac, it makes a lot of sense to stick with Apple accessories - so it’s a good thing the Apple Magic Keyboard with Touch ID is such a great choice.
 For a start, it automatically pairs with your Mac right out of the box, so there’s no faffing about with setup.

 That wireless design comes with a battery that can provide up to a months use on one charge, and when you add in that impeccable Apple build, you’re getting one of the best non-mechanical keyboards money can buy.
 Just make sure your Mac or iOS device supports Bluetooth.